GenevieveBuckley/dask-image-talk-2020/notes.md

 If you want to set up github pages to automatically point to this html file:

 1. create a `docs/` directory in your repository,
-2. Rename the file from `presentation.slides.html` to `inde.html`
+2. Rename the file from `presentation.slides.html` to `index.html`
-3. Put `index.html` inside the `docs/` folder and commit it to git
+3. Put `index.html` in the root folder of the repository and commit it to git
-4. In the settings of your repository, enable github pages from `docs/`
+4. In the settings of your repository, enable github pages from the root of the master branch

 ## Further reading
 https://dzone.com/articles/creating-presentations-with-jupyter-notebook